Robert Peary: Early life, education, and career

 From 1878 to 1879, Peary lived in Fryeburg, Maine.
 During that time, he made a profile survey from the top of Fryeburg's Jockey Cap Rock.
 The 360-degree survey names the larger hills and mountains visible from the summit.
 After Peary's death, his boyhood friend, Alfred E. Burton, suggested that the profile survey be made into a monument.
 It was cast in bronze and set atop a granite cylinder and erected to his memory by the Peary family in 1938.

-After college, Peary worked as a draftsman making technical drawings at the U.S. National Geodetic Survey office in Washington, D.C.
+After college, Peary worked as a draftsman making technical drawings at the United States Coast and Geodetic Survey office in Washington, D.C.
 He joined the United States Navy and on October 26, 1881, was commissioned in the Civil Engineer Corps, with the relative rank of lieutenant.
 From 1884 to 1885, he was an assistant engineer on the surveys for the Nicaragua Canal and later became the engineer in charge.
 As reflected in a diary entry he made in 1885, during his time in the Navy, he resolved to be the first man to reach the North Pole.

 In April 1886, he wrote a paper for the National Academy of Sciences proposing two methods for crossing Greenland's ice cap.
 One was to start from the west coast and trek about 400 mi to the east coast.
 The second, more difficult path, was to start from Whale Sound at the top of the known portion of Baffin Bay and travel north to determine whether Greenland was an island or if it extended all the way across the Arctic.
 Peary was promoted to the rank of lieutenant commander on January 5, 1901, and to commander on April 6, 1902.